|

 run the lower grey layer off first into a beaker.

-3. This leaves behind the upper yellow layer
+3. The tap is then closed again, leaving behind the upper yellow layer

 liquid, so separating the two immiscible liquids. |